xorblo-doitus/CompleteSettings/addons/complete_settings/README.md

 - MarginWholeScreen: Let define margin in pixels
 - MarginMedium: A medium margin around tab in the settings.
 - SettingsScrollContainer: The scroll container containing the setting list.
+- SettingsVBoxContainer: The vertical box container containing the setting list.
+  - KeybindsVBoxContainer: Sub-type specific to keybinds category (with higher separation on default theme for better readability)

 ## Godot version